Salamis Island: Geography

 Salamina has an area of 93 km2; its highest point is Mavrovouni at 404 m.
 A significant part of Salamina is rocky and mountainous.
 On the southern part of the island a pine forest is located, which is unusual for western Attica.
-Unfortunately, this forest is often a target for fires.
+This forest is often a target for fires.

 While the inland inhabitants are mainly employed within the agricultural sector, the majority of Salamis' inhabitants work in maritime occupations (fishing, ferries, and the island's shipyards) or commute to work in Athens.
 The maritime industry is focused on the north-east coast of the island at the port of Paloukia (Παλούκια), where ferries to mainland Greece are based, and in the dockyards of Ampelakia and the north side of the Kynosoura peninsula.

 Salamina is very popular for holiday and weekend visits from Athens mainland; its population rises to 300,000 in peak season of which c.
 31,000 are permanent inhabitants.
 This supports a strong service industry sector, with many cafes, bars, ouzeries, tavernas and consumer goods shops throughout the island.
 On the south of the island, away from the port, there are a number of less developed areas with good swimming beaches including those of Aianteio, Maroudi, Perani, Peristeria, Kolones, Saterli, Selenia, and Kanakia.
+However, tourism in the island could develop more.
+The island is currently partially restricted due to the presence of a naval base, and its proximity to the industrial port at Perama detracts from its appeal.

 Climate

-According to the meteorological station of the National Observatory of Athens and Harokopio University, Salamina has a hot semi-arid climate with mild winters and very hot summers.
+According to the meteorological station of the National Observatory of Athens and Harokopio University, Salamina has a hot semi-arid climate (Köppen climate classification: BSh) with mild winters and very hot summers.